alexharri/website/posts/structural-typing.md

 }
 ```

-The type errors force us to consider whether we can safely typecast using `keyof`, or whether we should update our code to be more safe.
+We now have our answer for why `Object.keys` is typed the way it is.
+It forces us to acknowledge that objects may contain properties that the type system is not aware of.

+With our newfound knowledge of the pitfalls of structural typing, let's take a look at how we can use the features of structural typing to our benefit.

 ### Making use of structural typing

-Structural typing provides a lot of flexibility, allowing modules to declare only those properties which it needs.
+Structural typing provides a lot of flexibility.
+It allows interfaces to declare exactly the properties which they need.
 I want to demonstrate this by walking through an example.

-Imagine that you've written a function that parses a `KeyboardEvent` and returns the shortcut to trigger.
+Imagine that we've written a function that parses a `KeyboardEvent` and returns the shortcut to trigger.

 ```tsx
 function getKeyboardShortcut(e: KeyboardEvent) {